S1.4.1

 Atoms, ions and molecules are much too small to count one at a time in the laboratory.
-Yet reactions still take place particle by particle.
-The mole gives chemists the link they need: it connects the invisible particle scale with masses and volumes that can actually be measured.
+Reactions, though, still happen particle by particle.
+The mole gives chemists the link between that invisible particle scale and the masses and volumes we can actually measure.

-An elementary entity is the specified particle, or specified group of particles, being counted.
+An elementary entity is the particle, or specified group of particles, being counted.
 It may be an atom, molecule, ion, electron, formula unit, or a stated group such as pairs of ions.
-Always state what entities your mole refers to: 1 mol of oxygen atoms is not the same thing as 1 mol of oxygen molecules.
+Be clear about the entity named: 1 mol of oxygen atoms is not the same thing as 1 mol of oxygen molecules.

-Samples of different substances that are one mole each contain the same number of specified entities, but they do not have the same mass.
-That is why 1 mol of aluminium, 1 mol of water molecules and 1 mol of sodium chloride formula units look like very different quantities on the bench.
+Different substances all contain the same number of specified entities in 1 mol samples, but their masses are not the same.
+That is why 1 mol of aluminium, 1 mol of water molecules and 1 mol of sodium chloride formula units appear as very different quantities on the bench.

 The Avogadro constant is the physical constant equal to the number of elementary entities per mole.
-Its symbol is Nₐ and its unit is mol⁻¹.
-The value is given in the data booklet.
+Its symbol is and its unit is .
+The data booklet gives its value.

 The particle–mole relationship is: